DLR-RM/BlenderProc/docs/tutorials/key_frames.md

 ## Debugging

-To inspect which keyframes are actually set, it is possible to view them in BlenderProcs debug mode (Read TODO to find out how to get into debug mode).
+To inspect which keyframes are actually set, it is possible to view them in BlenderProcs debug mode (Read the [quick start](../../README.md#quickstart) to find out how to get into debug mode).
 After running you script in debug mode switch to the `Layout` tab:

 In the layout tab you should see the `Timeline` area in the lower half of blender.